istopwg/ippsample/DOCKER.md

 ==================================

-This repository includes a sample Dockerfile for compiling and running `ippserver` in a Docker container.
+This repository includes a sample Dockerfile for compiling and running `ippserver` in a Docker container, and a docker-compose.yml file for running commands via "docker compose".

 Building and Running on Docker